MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/response.md

 As part of monitoring, alerting was an action resulting from a detected condition, such as a node in the cluster is down, a database for an application is full, or an application process is consuming too many CPU cycles for an indefinite period.
 Based on defined escalation paths and the severity/impact of the condition, the alert creates an incident record in an ITSM system, or sends an e-mail notification to the operations or engineering team following your escalation path.
 We consider this approach outdated and not in alignment with modern service management or cloud operations recommended practices.
 This approach closely follows the traditional ITIL Incident Management path.

-There are other responsive actions that can be used instead of following this traditional path.
+There are other responsive actions that can be used instead of following the traditional path.
 Under certain circumstances, some alerts can be informational to inform you that:

 * A VM was automatically shutdown to minimize waste and control costs based on a schedule or low utilization detected.
 * IaaS or PaaS resources are idle for a long period of time or not provisioned based on Azure Advisor recommendations.